-Did you know that you can save your marriage alone?
+Do you know that it is possible to save your marriage alone?
 Yes, you can!
 If you value the relationship with your partner, you will do everything to preserve and build it.

 In all of that, your partner’s commitment levels do not matter.
 You only need to put your mind to it actually to restore an irredeemably broken relationship.

 You may have to learn where your spouse falls in the Five Love Languages.
 But it takes a lot of bravery to be the one fighting for your marriage.